ryan-j-h/ryan-j-h.github.io/_pages/about.md

 I am a pre-doctoral economics researcher at Wharton's Real Estate Department.

-My research interests include urban economics and empirical industrial organization.
-I am especially interested in the distribution of neighborhood amenities within cities and how they are allocated through the housing market.
+My research interests include urban and spatial economics and empirical industrial organization.
+I am especially interested in the accessibility and affordability of housing, consumption opportunities, and jobs across neighborhoods and cities.